MainulDip/AndroidDevStudy/JetpackCompose/Migrating-To-Compose.md

 ### map[key]?.invoke():

 ### ComposeView:
-ComposeView: an Android View that can host Compose UI content using its setContent method.
+`ComposeView`: an Android View that can host Compose UI content using its setContent method.
+This used to integrate Compose View inside of xml view.

+1. First add the ComposeView in the targeted xml file.
+2. Then access the ComposeView from kotlin file using `binding` or `findViewById` whatever, and call the `setContent` callback.
+3. If Compose view needs ViewModel access, pass it when instantiating the ComposeView as contractor param.
 ```xml
 <androidx.compose.ui.platform.ComposeView
         android:id="@+id/compose_view"